WeAllJS/wealljs.github.io/code-of-conduct.md

-Depending on the violation, the admins may decide that violations of this code of conduct that have happened outside of the scope of the community may deem an individual unwelcome in the community, and take appropriate action to maintain the comfort and safety of its members.
+Depending on the violation, the admins may decide that violations of this code of conduct that have happened outside of the scope of the community may deem an individual unwelcome, and take appropriate action to maintain the comfort and safety of its members.

 ## Enforcement